 - Staged Photography – Emotions are what drive most home sales, and nothing creates emotions quite like a staged home.
 Staging your home and getting a professional photographer should be considered the twin-tracks in your marketing campaign.
 It allows potential buyers to envision living in the house.

 - Perfect Composition – Great real estate photos need the right light, angles, and composition to create the sort of emotion you need homebuyers to feel.
 A professional knows how to bring all of this together for creating spectacular photos.

 - Scouting Before the Shoot – A proper photoshoot requires preparation.
 When you hire a professional, they’ll spend a few days before the shoot scouting the property.
 They’ll find the best angles, analyze the home’s light exposure, and determine what equipment they’ll need.
 Doing all this ensures that everything goes perfectly on the big day.

 - Post Production Editing – After carefully selecting the best photos, the photographer will enhance each of them.
 Colors will be brightened, unpleasant features will be edited out, and contrast will be added to give the photos a real punch.
 This is no simple task, and to do it well requires a high level of experience.
 Post-Production – Photo editing software is expensive, so hiring a professional with this software and the expertise to use it properly is cheaper.

 Put all of this together, and you have some stellar photographs that will immediately hook buyers in.
 These buyers won’t know why they love these photos.
 They’ll know they do.

 How Much Does a Professional Real Estate Shoot Cost?How Much Does a Professional Real Estate Shoot Cost?

 On average, the cost of hiring a professional real estate photographer can be anywhere from $150 to $300.
 The price will vary depending on how large the home is and the level of experience the photographer has.
-Considering that the average household in NYC sells for $1 million, this is a small price to pay.
+Considering that the average household in Nphotographer’s level of experience price to pay.

 How to Find a Real Estate PhotographerHow to Find a Real Estate Photographer